MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/New Instructions/Lab/LAB_05-Implement_Intersite_Connectivity.md

 1. Switch to the **ManufacturingVnet**, and verify the **ManufacturingVnet-to-CoreServicesVnet** peering is listed.
 Ensure the **Peering status** is **Connected**.

-## Task 5: Test the connection between the VMs.
+## Task 5: Test the connection between the VMs

 In this task, you verify the virtual machines in different virtual networks can communicate with each other.